-Flash Floods Rush Through Ellicott City, Maryland, Trapping Residents
+Flash Floods Rip Through Ellicott City, Maryland, for Second Time in Nearly Two Years

 Hogan toured the area Sunday with Kittleman.
 He lamented the destruction, noting that just two weeks earlier, he had visited the historic downtown and spoken with business owners about rebuilding efforts.

 “The place looked terrific,” he said.
-“It’s just devastating because people have their lives tied up in this and went through a heck of a lot and came back and now they’re starting all over again.
+“It’s just devastating because people have their lives tied up in this and went through a heck of a lot and came back and now they’re starting all over again.”

+Kittleman said state and county resources would be made available to those who want to rebuild again.

+He declined to answer a reporter’s question about what could have been done differently to minimize the damage.
+The focus is on rescue and recovery, he said.